yue-su/coding-challenge/README.md

 This is a small take home challenge that should take between 2-3 hours.

-Please fork this repo.
-Submissions can be made by sending a link to your finished work to us.
+Submissions can be made by sending a link of your finished work to us.

 Please use any stack you are comfortable with.